Jira is made to adapt to many types of teams in many situations, such as project management, support services, consulting services, and much more.

-Lets see the use case from a customer and understand how Xporter and Table Grid Editor are being used and how do they use them in its business.
+Let’s see the use case from a customer and understand how Xporter and Table Grid Editor are being used and how they use them in their business.

-Let’s say a team is using Jira to track issues of an IT-Company (e.g. Request for new individual Software, or other complex requests).
+Let’s say a team is using Jira to track issues of an IT-Company (e.g., requests for new individual Software, or other complex requests).

 In this case, users will need a way to track costs per external service provider on demand/project level.
 It is not viable to hard-code all service companies that the customer works with.
-Therefore you need a table in every demand that can be extended with dynamic content by the users.
-Hence the Table Grid Editor.
+Therefore, you need a table for every demand that can be extended with dynamic content by the users.
+Hence, the Table Grid Editor.

 Table Grid Editor as an information aggregator

-For this use case the Table Grid Editor is a game changer because the tables will be intuitive to handle (and it is well documented).
-Thus making it easy to implement and to maintain.
+For this use case, the Table Grid Editor is a game changer because the tables will be intuitive to handle (and it is well documented).
+Thus making it easy to implement and maintain.